Pain · Procurement

 Frequently asked.

 Incoterms are part of it.
 They are not the heart of it.
 The US procurement function expects the seller to name who owns freight risk, customs, in-bound damage, late delivery, and on-site support.
-An EXW Stuttgart quote pushes too many open questions onto the US buyer and reads as not ready for the room.
+An EXW Stuttgart quote pushes too many open questions onto the US buyer and lands as not fit for the meeting.

 Yes.
-A German-style quote in a diligence pack can read as commercial-readiness risk before the diligence team flags anything technical.
+A German-style quote in a diligence pack can land as commercial-strength risk before the diligence team flags anything technical.
 The buyer wants to see whether the company can sell, support, and explain the product in the US buying format.

-It reads for the same fields the US procurement officer reads for: fixed USD total, named US application contact, US warranty language, service path, and liability cap.
-If those fields are missing, the quote is easy to sort below a competitor with cleaner machine-readable fields.
+It judges for the same fields the US procurement officer scores: fixed USD total, named US application contact, US warranty language, service path, and liability cap.
+If those fields are missing, the quote gets sorted below a competitor with cleaner machine-structured fields.

-A Market Entry Sprint rebuilds the quote shape, the warranty and service template, the application-engineer routing, and the deck inside six to ten weeks.
-A Cross-Border Build covers full multi-channel US presence including quote, paid landing, sales enablement and outbound register over three to six months.
-A Group Partnership runs ongoing rebuild and run on monthly retainer with a twelve-month minimum.
+A Market-Entry Marketing Sprint rebuilds the quote shape, the warranty and service template, the application-engineer routing, and the deck inside six to ten weeks.
+A Cross-Border Marketing Build covers full multi-channel US presence including quote, paid landing, sales enablement and outbound language over three to six months.
+A Global Marketing Partnership runs ongoing rebuild and run on monthly retainer with a twelve-month minimum.
 Fit and commercial terms are handled privately after the inquiry.

 Inquiry through the contact form and a fit conversation.
 Share the current US quote template, two recent stalled US quotes, the equivalent German quote, and the US sales-call notes attached to those threads.
 Response within one business day.